 The Hendrick Farm project is expected to be completed by 2022.

-What types of homes and units will you be building?
-Will you offer smaller options?
+What types of homes and units will Hendrick Farm include?

 What is the average lot size?

 Our lots come in a range of sizes.
 The average for single family home lots in the current phase is 55 ’x 100’.
-For townhomes, it’s 26’ x 115’.
+Townhomes are in the range of 25’ x 110’.

 What size of homes do you offer?

-Currently, our smallest home is 1,600 square feet and our largest is 2,317 square feet.
-Future phases will offer an even wider range of square footage options.
+Currently, our smallest townhome is 1,200 square feet and our largest single family home is 2,317 square feet.
+Our apartments range from 650 sq. ft. to 1,240 sq. ft.